abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/12-PS-Recursion.md

     - we use this hashmap to create the decision tree.
       - we update the hashmap by decrementing the count of the current element on each level of the decision tree.
         ![permutations](./img/permutations-II-2.png)
+    - Space complexity: `O(n)` because we are using a hashmap to keep track of the elements that we have seen so far. (needs checking this)

   ```py
   def permuteUnique(nums):